 If you are looking for something a little bit different to take home with you, how about some second-hand items?

 Komehyo is a shop selling nothing but second-hand items.
 Of course clothing items but also brand items, jewelry and watches, and even musical instruments.

-Their main store is located in Osu, where they have two other stores as well, one specialized in second-hand Kimono, and one specialized in cheap clothing you buy by weight.
+Their main store is located in Osu, where they have two other stores as well, one specializing in second-hand Kimono, and one specializing in cheap clothing you buy by weight.

 Komehyo is a famous shop in Nagoya and many domestic tourists like checking it out looking for a bargain.

 If it should be even older, and even cheaper, head to the Osu Kannon Antique Market taking place twice a month on the 18th and 28th.
 It’s a pleasure strolling around the tents looking at items that might be treasure or junk, sometimes it is very hard to tell.
 At many of the stalls, you will find second-hand Kimono.

 Bargaining is part of the fun, and even if you don’t speak Japanese the sellers will find a way to bargain with you.

 100 Yen per Item.
 It’s Almost Too Good to Be True.

 100 yen shops have almost nothing in common with the dollar shops and euro shops in America and Europe.
 They are bright, clean, and stocked with high-quality products, and incredibly useful goods for the household.
 At 100 yen apiece, which isn’t even one US dollar.